-One of the most picturesque and scenic towns in Ireland, Clifden is located right on the coast of County Galway in the region of Connemara, Ireland.
+Clifden is one of the most picturesque and scenic towns in Ireland, on the coast of County Galway in the region of Connemara, Ireland.
 It is often referred to as “the Capital of Connemara”.
-Galway is one of those great Irish destinations that you must visit and Clifden doesn’t disappoint.
-It has become a popular place to visit with its lively town, and it’s beautiful backdrops of mountains and oceans.
-Clifden makes for a great visit that you’ll be planning your next trip while you are there.
+Galway is one of those tremendous Irish destinations you must visit, and Clifden doesn’t disappoint.
+It has become a popular place to visit with its lively town, and its beautiful backdrops of mountains and oceans.
+Clifden makes for a great visit, and you’ll be planning your next trip there.

 History of Clifden

-The town was founded in the early 19th century by John D’Arcy who lived in Clifden Castle.
-The estate was inhabited by fishermen and farmers until D’Arcy inherited it in 1804.
+The town was founded in the early 19th century by John D’Arcy, who lived in Clifden Castle.
+Fishermen and farmers inhabited the estate until D’Arcy inherited it in 1804.

-The idea of establishing a town began in 1812, but it was not until 1822 that engineer Alexander Nimmo visited the area and construction began for a quay at Clifden followed by a road to Galway.
-Gradually the town began to grow and expand to include homes, churches, hotels, schools, a police barracks, a courthouse, and several 23 pubs.
+The idea of establishing a town began in 1812.
+Still, it was not until 1822 that engineer Alexander Nimmo visited the area, and construction began for a quay at Clifden, followed by a road to Galway.
+Gradually, the town grew and expanded, including homes, churches, hotels, schools, police barracks, courthouses, and several 23 pubs.

-The town’s growth came to a stop during the famine in 1845, which led to most of the population to immigrate to America.
+The town’s growth stopped during the famine in 1845, which led most of the population to immigrate to America.
 Many of the D’Arcy estates were put up for sale, most of which were bought by Charles and Thomas Eyre of Somerset.

-The town of Clifden gained prominence after 1905 when Guglielmo Marconi decided to build a high power transatlantic long wave wireless telegraphy station south of the town.
-The first of its kind in Europe with North America.
+The town of Clifden gained prominence after 1905 when Guglielmo Marconi decided to build a high-power transatlantic long-wave wireless telegraphy station south of the city.
+It is the first of its kind in Europe and North America.
 The station employed up to 200 people, including Jack Phillips, who later worked as Chief Radio Operator on the Titanic.

 What to Do in Clifden

 Over the years, Clifden has become a popular tourist destination for tourists passing through Connemara.
-Among the most popular touristic spots in the area are:
+Among the most popular tourist spots in the area are:

 Clifden Castle